ISIS ousted from last major city in Syria

-(CNN)The Syrian army and allied forces have taken full control of the city of Deir Ezzor from ISIS, Syria's Defense Ministry and state media said Friday.
+(CNN)The Syrian army and allied forces have taken full control of the city of Deir Ezzor, the last major Syrian city in ISIS' hands, Syria's Defense Ministry and state media said Friday.

 "Syria's Army in cooperation with allied forces liberated the entire city of Deir Ezzor from the ISIS after killing a large number of the terrorists, among them foreigners," the Syrian Defense ministry said in a statement.